-Carrots do have a medium amount of Vitamin K and this could be an issue if she is not consistent.
+Carrots do have a medium amount of Vitamin K and this could be an issue if she is not consistent with her intake.
 Two medium carrots come in at a pretty reasonable 16 micrograms (mcg).
 Adding that to the celery, which also is a bit higher at 12 mcg per stalk, and the juice comes in at 40 mcg.
 That's about half the RDA.
 Here's a column I wrote on The Right Dose of Vitamin K.

-One key is consistency, however, and having the juice each and every day makes this safer, but check with her physician to make sure that her INR is monitored.
+Consistency is key, however, and having the juice each and every day makes this safer, but if she's going to join you in your morning glass of juice check with her physician to make sure that her INR is monitored.